anisthesie/matrix_media_player/README.md

 # Matrix Media Player

-Matrix Media Player is command line tool that converts videos and images to ascii art in the command line.
+Matrix Media Player is a command line tool that converts videos and images to ascii art in the command line.
-It can record the output and write to a video file.
+It can record the output and write it to a video file.

 # Building
 #### The project requires OpenCV 3.0 or later.